AssanaliAbu/ElasticController/README.md

 Created Get requests to search for Documents according to the parameters passed by @RequestParam. (findByName, findOlderThan, findByAge queries used)

 Created also Get request to http://localhost:8080/persons/getall to see all added instances.
 Used personRepository.findAll().

+Updated the repository for microservices task (commit message = "d")